 Thousands of Iowa families do not earn enough to provide for a basic standard of living without public supports, despite one or more wage earners in the family.|

-See this new report, or a printable 6-page PDF.
+New report, or a printable 6-page PDF

-News release, or a printable 2-page PDF.
+News release, or a printable 2-page PDF

-— Blog post by IPP's Peter Fisher.
+— Blog post by IPP's Peter Fisher

-— Interview with Fisher on KVFD's "Devine Intervention" program.
+— Interview with Fisher on KVFD's "Devine Intervention" program

-— KIMT TV news story.
+— KIMT TV news story

 “No one discussing issues such as the minimum wage, and eligibility for child-care assistance, can reasonably ignore the economic realities facing these families.” — IPP's Peter Fisher

-|Even at the state's median wage, many families in Iowa cannot make ends meet.
-IPP's latest Cost of Living in Iowa report illustrates costs of a basic-needs, no-frills family budget — and higher costs of housing, food, transportation and child care.|
+|IPP's latest Cost of Living in Iowa report illustrates costs of a basic-needs, no-frills family budget — and higher costs of housing, food, transportation and child care.|

-Get data by county or region:
+Data by county or region:

-• Map with links to printable county tables, or
+• Map with links to printable county tables, or Excel sheet

 A hot topic at the Iowa Statehouse this year has been wage theft.
 What is the reality behind this issue in Iowa?

-See our Wage Theft page, with links to our research.
+See our Wage Theft page, with links to our research

-Hear David Osterberg's interview on “The Devine Intervention,” KVFD-1400 AM in Fort Dodge.
-3/27/14
+Hear David Osterberg's interview on “The Devine Intervention,” KVFD-1400 AM in Fort Dodge 3/27/14

 “Wage theft ... is abetted by weak and poorly enforced labor laws at the state and federal level. ” — IPP report